lindseytummond/burger/README.md

 # Wine-Tasting
-Full-stack web application logging wines you have tried with MySQL, Node, Esxpress, Handlebars and a self-created ORM (Object Relational Manager).
+Full-stack web application logging wines you have tried with MySQL, Node, Express, Handlebars and a self-created ORM (Object Relational Manager).

 ## Overview:
 The Wine-Tasting app uses Node and MySQL to query and route data in the app and Handlebars to generate the HTML.